SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Implementation Details

 We follow the progressive cascade-expansion schedule outlined in the main paper, gradually increasing model depth from $T{=}6$ to $T{=}10$ and finally $T{=}18$, with interior cascades warm-started at each stage.
 Training uses the Muon optimizer~\cite{jordan2024muon} with a base learning rate of $2.4{\times}10^{-4}$, cosine decay, weight decay of $1{\times}10^{-3}$, and an SSIM reconstruction loss.
 Each stage is optimized for roughly 20k steps.
 We employ mixed-precision training (BF16) and gradient checkpointing to reduce memory consumption, and the batch size is adaptively selected based on the input resolution and available GPU memory.

 All data processing and augmentation are implemented based on MONAI~\cite{cardoso2022monai} and performed directly in \emph{k-space}.
 From the raw complex k-space input, we apply randomized transformations including axis-aligned flips, random k-space shifts, k-space phase shifts, gamma-based complex contrast augmentation, and spatially varying k-space resize/crop, and simulated removal of readout oversampling.
 A randomized under-sampling mask is then applied using the unified operator, which samples from multiple mask families, each with independently randomized center fractions and acceleration factors.
 The masked k-space is inverted to generate aliased images, and the ground-truth target is obtained by inverse-FFT of the fully sampled k-space.
-Table~\ref{tab:scaling_cascades} reports the compute infrastructure and performance scaling of SDUM with respect to unrolled depth $T$.